TEAS Requirement Details

 The Assessment Technologies Institute (ATI) Test of Essential Academic Skills, or TEAS, measures basic essential skills in reading, mathematics, science, English, and language usage.
 The test is designed specifically to assess a student’s preparedness for entering the health science fields and is an entrance requirement for many U.S. nursing degree programs.
 Studies show a consistent link between a student’s performance on the TEAS and future academic success.
 Before you apply to Excelsior’s associate degree in nursing program, you must complete the TEAS with the minimum scores outlined below within one year prior to the date of your application.

 The TEAS is an important first step on the path to your nursing degree, but don’t let it intimidate you.
-Over 85% of students achieve the score requirements on their first attempt, and Excelsior is here to support you every step of the way with resources designed to help you succeed.
+Most students achieve the score requirements on their first attempt, and Excelsior is here to support you every step of the way with resources designed to help you succeed.

 There are many ways to prepare for the TEAS, but Excelsior suggests that students use materials available from ATI, the developers and providers of the TEAS exam.
 Follow the links below to view sample test questions and a content outline as well as free online courses to help you study.